Spin-split superconductivity in spin-orbit coupled hybrid nanowires with ferromagnetic barriers

 For a more quantitative analysis of the spectral features, we examine bias spectroscopy in both the open and tunneling regimes.
 In the open regime ($V_\mathrm{JG} = -1.633$ V), the spectrum shows a pronounced zero-bias conductance peak, indicating supercurrent flow through the junction; see Fig.~\hyperref[fig:3]{3(c)}.
 Additional peaks appear at finite bias, including the ones at roughly 130 and 65~$\mu$V. These are reminiscent of first- and second-order MARs and are in good agreement with $2\Delta$ and $\Delta$ extracted from current-bias measurements [Fig.~\hyperref[fig:2]{2(b)}].
 In the tunneling regime ($V_\mathrm{JG} = -1.666$~V), the spectrum displays a superconducting gap defined by three peaks [Fig.~\hyperref[fig:3]{3(d)}].
 The central peak is located at 130~$\mu$V, with two additional peaks symmetrically offset by roughly 40~$\mu$V. We interpret this pattern as arising from spin splitting in the leads, with peak positions consistent with $2(\Delta\pm h)$, where $h$ is the effective exchange field.
 We speculate that the small shoulder near $\Delta$ is a residual MAR feature.

 To better understand the origin of the observed triple-peak structure, we develop a simplified model based on the quasiclassical equations~\cite{larkin1986}, extended to include SOC~\cite{Bergeret13Conversion,kokkeler2025universal}.
-We consider a lateral Josephson junction geometry, schematically shown in Fig.~\hyperref[fig:4_theory]{4(a)}, where each side consists of a superconducting lead in contact with a normal conductor (NC) through an FI barrier.
-In the model, we assume the NC is a diffusive conductor with a large number of transport channels and disorder.
+We consider a lateral Josephson junction geometry, schematically shown in Fig.~\hyperref[fig:4_theory]{4(a)}, where each side consists of a superconducting lead coupled to a normal conductor (NC) through an FI barrier.
+In the model, the NC segments are treated as diffusive multi-mode conductors on the coherence-length scale---an approximation justified by scattering from surface roughness and different material interfaces---which enables a quasiclassical approach~\cite{Arjoranta2016Intrinsic}.
 The FI induces a spin-splitting field in both the superconducting leads and the NC, aligned along the wire axis, $x$.
-Rashba spin-orbit coupling in the NC, characterized by the SOC constant $\alpha$, originates from structural asymmetry along the $z$ direction and causes spin precession in the $x$--$z$ plane.
+Rashba spin-orbit coupling in the NC, characterized by the SOC constant $\alpha$, is assumed to originate from structural asymmetry along the $z$ direction and causes spin precession in the $x$--$z$ plane.
+We note that similar effective spin–orbit interactions can also arise from spatially varying magnetic textures, such as magnetic domains or engineered micromagnets~\cite{Kjaergaard2012Majorana, Bergeret2013Singlet, Klinovaja2013Topological, bobkova2019signatures, desjardins2019synthetic}.
 Assuming weak coupling between the two sides of the junction, we compute the tunneling spectra as follows.
 The equilibrium Usadel equations are solved separately on each side, a gauge transformation is applied to the corresponding Green functions to incorporate the voltage bias, $V$, and the tunneling formula is used to compute the differential conductance, $G$.
 Full details of the calculation are provided in the Supplemental Material~\cite{Supplement}, and the results are summarized in Figs.~\hyperref[fig:4_theory]{4(b)--4(d)}.